GoogleCloudPlatform/community/tutorials/run-swift-vapor-on-google-cloud/index.md

         gcloud app browse

-Add `/hello` to the end of the URL, and if all goes well, you should see "Hello from Vapor on GAE!" in your browser.
+Add `/hello` to the end of the URL, and if all goes well, you should see "Hello from Vapor on Google App Engine flexible environment!" in your browser.